How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 Retirement savings typically take the form of an investment account like a 401K, IRA, or pension plan.

-You might not have ANY fees if you go with the same bank as your checking account, or if your balance is above a certain amount.
+You might not have ANY fees if you go with the same bank as your checking account.

-This is usually displayed at the bottom of the bank’s website, but you can also call the FDIC at 877-275-3342 or use their BankFind tool.4
+This is usually displayed at the bottom of the bank’s website, but you can also call the FDIC at 877-275-3342 or use their BankFind tool.3

 Sometimes banks will offer sign-up bonuses ($100??
 CHA-CHING!) for new accounts with certain minimum initial deposits.